SOM-Research/LangBiTe/README.md

 # LangBiTe: A Bias Tester framework for LLMs

 LangBiTe is a framework for testing biases in large language models.
+Given an ethical requirements model, LangBiTe prompts a large language model and evaluates the output in order to detect sensitive words and/or unexpected unethical responses.
 It includes a library of prompts to test sexism / misogyny, racism, xenophobia, ageism, political bias, lgtbiq+phobia and religious discrimination.
 Any contributor may add new ethical concerns to assess.

-Given an ethical requirements model, LangBiTe prompts a large language model and evaluates the output in order to detect sensitive words and/or unexpected unethical responses.

-## Repository Structure
+## Code Repository Structure

 The following tree shows the list of the repository's sections and their main contents: